-Cisco College's medication aide program is an eight-month certificate program, consisting of 4-5 hours per day, 4 days a week.
-Designed to establish the information and skills necessary to work in a medication aide role.
+Cisco College's Medication Aide / Correctional Medication Aide program is an eight-week course designed to establish the information and skills necessary to work in a medication aide role.
+Topics include:

-Successful completion of the program is mandatory in order to sit for the State Certification exam or facility exam.
+Successful completion of the program is mandatory to sit for the State Certification exam or facility exam.